cawfree/react-dfd/README.md

   - Design dataflow algorithms using the React DOM directly:
     - You don't need to allocate any abstractions.
     - It abides by core React principles, so it behaves the way you'd expect it to.
+  - These aren't just static, predefined diagram elements; these are _real_ components, which can behave and interact however you want.

 ## 🚀 Getting Started